turingschool/front-end-curriculum/projects/build-your-own-backend.md

 ### Sources of Data

 Data source MUST BE LOCKED IN by Tuesday (3/21) EOD .
 We don't want you wasting the whole week trying to find data.
-Having production API endpoints well tested
+Having production API endpoints well tested is more important.

 Possible sources of data: